 The Governments of Australia and New Zealand, together with all road safety stakeholders, maintain a firm commitment to the aims of the United Nations Decade of Action for Road Safety 2011-2020.
 Following the 2nd Global High-Level Conference on Road Safety in Brazil in November 2015, the resulting adoption of the ‘Brasilia Declaration on Road Safety‘ offers renewed impetus for governments to work together to achieve the ambitious target outlined in the 2030 Agenda for Sustainable Development to halve road traffic deaths and injuries by 2020.

-About the Department of Infrastructure and Regional Development:
+About the Department of Infrastructure, Regional Development and Cities:

-The Department of Infrastructure and Regional Development is responsible for the design and implementation of the Australian Government’s infrastructure, transport and regional development policies and programmes.
+The Department of Infrastructure, Regional Development and Cities is responsible for the design and implementation of the Australian Government’s infrastructure, transport and regional development policies and programs.
+Our purposes are to: